FBoucher/azYouTubeStats/README.md

 Using the Serverless Azure functions it returns YouTube Statistics.

-Once deploy you will need to add `APIKEY` to you configuration.
+Once deployed, you will need to add `APIKEY` to you configuration.
 If you are running it locally add `local.settings.json` file with the correct values.

 ```json
 {